-Expats should pay careful attention when they negotiate their salaries though.
-The cost of living in Canada is certainly reasonable when compared to the likes of many of the Asian superpowers and European metropolises, but tax rates are high.
+Expats should pay careful attention when they negotiate their salaries, though.
+The cost of living in Canada is certainly reasonable when compared to the likes of many of the Asian superpowers and European metropolises but tax rates are high.
 Thus, a lucrative salary can be reduced significantly.

-The nation’s British and French origins feature in the European architecture; the American cultural influences through fanatic sport leagues and entertainment; Inuit traditions are realised through its contribution to the country’s rich and ancient history; and, more recently, Asian immigrants have made their mark on vibrant neighbourhoods throughout the country.
+The country’s British and French origins feature in the European architecture; the American cultural influences through fanatic sport leagues and entertainment; Inuit traditions are realised through its contribution to the country’s rich and ancient history; and, more recently, Asian immigrants have made their mark on vibrant neighbourhoods throughout the country.